WesleyHoKJ/javamasterclass/README.md

-# Kana Sabaratnam: Modern Java Developer 20 Day Masterclass
+# Modern Java Developer Masterclass

 Kana Sabaratnam is a seasoned Java developer with extensive experience in developing modern Java applications.
 He has recently launched his Modern Java Developer 20 Day Masterclass, which takes you on a comprehensive journey from software engineering to enterprise engineering.